 Two years later, now a king in his own right, Alexander set out to conquer his way to the edge of the known world.

-During his short life, nothing stopped him.
+During the following decade, nothing stopped him.
 Nothing.
 Huge armies with elephants, impregnable fortresses, vast distances over mountains and rivers and deserts, hunger, thirst, the sea itself, the uttermost extremes of physical hardship and war.
 His body was littered with scars; everywhere that is, except his back.
-That’s because the world’s greatest commander never retreated, and he never lost a battle.
+He never retreated, and he never lost a battle.

 Most of his portraits, sculptures, and coins reflect a kind of upward gaze as if he were staring into the very heavens, yearning for something unreachable.

 At the age of 33, the one who would forever be known as Alexander the Great, died, leaving behind the myth of one who dared to conquer the world.